 We are committed to becoming a Co-operative Council which involves devolving power to our residents.
 Co-operatives operate like any other business but often have a strong and clear social ethos which directly benefits their members and the wider local community.

 We provide advice and support to individuals, businesses and social enterprises on developing co-operative business models.
-Support, through the Co-operative and Social Enterprise Fund is available through the CDU to encourage the creation of new co-operatives and grow existing co-operatives.
+Support, through the Co-operative and Social Enterprise Fund is available through the Economic and Social Initiatives team to encourage the creation of new co-operatives and to grow existing co-operatives.

 You can apply for the Co-operative and Social Enterprise Fund via the following Application, please read the supporting documents under related documents before making and a submitting your application form.

 Glasgow City Council